 11. Drink a Hurricane at Pat O’Brian’s

 This famous cocktail is synonymous with New Orleans and Pat O’Brian’s claims to be the originator.
-They came up with the drink in the 1940’s when they experienced a shortage of traditional liquors like whisky and bourbon but had an influx of rum.
-They are easy going down but surprisingly strong!
+This drink came to be in the 1940s when there was a shortage of traditional liquors like whiskey and bourbon but an influx of rum.
+Hurricanes are easy going down but surprisingly strong!
 Consider yourself warned.

-12. Check out the live music on Frenchmen St
+12. Check out the Live Music on Frenchmen Street

 13. Take a music tour